There are plenty of things to do in Las Vegas, but sometimes you just want to get out of the city for a day while you’re there.

 If you’re in Las Vegas for more than a night or 2, I highly recommend setting aside time for a day trip.
 Need some ideas?

 Check out these 13 fun day trips from Las Vegas.

 If you’re in Vegas, chances are weird and bizarre is something you’re open to.

 If so, Area 51 is one of those day trips from Las Vegas that’ll be right up your alley.

-The day trip to Area 51 includes a road trip along the Extraterrestrial Highway, aka Route 375.
-Stop in Rachel, NV, which is a little over 2 hours North of Las Vegas, for organized tours.
+This itinerary includes a road trip along the Extraterrestrial Highway, aka Route 375.
+Stop in the town of Rachel, which is a little over 2 hours north from Las Vegas, for organized tours.

 Death Valley National Park is a vast desert in the U.S. that is one of the hottest places in the world.

 If you make the 2-hour trek out here, make sure you prepare for the intense elements.
 Bring lots of water, sunscreen, and a shady hat.